tpayne/terraform-examples/README.md

 Running GCP Samples
 -------------------
-The second set of examples are for GCP and are based on the Terraform starting examples.
-To use them you will have to have access to a GCP project in the cloud, then create a JSON service account file (with Project -> Editor role) granted.
+The second set of examples are for GCP and are based on the Terraform starting examples (the loose samples).

+To use these samples you will have to have access to a GCP project in the cloud, then create a JSON service account file (with Project -> Editor role) granted.
 This creds file will need to be downloaded and available for use.

 To run these tutorials, you must have ensured the following...